Institute of Internal Auditors: Professional standards

-In 1978, the IIA released the first version of the Standards for the Professional Practice of Internal Auditing.
-These have been revised several times.
+In 1978, The IIA released the first version of the Standards for the Professional Practice of Internal Auditing.
+These standards were revised periodically over the following decades as part of The International Professional Practices Framework (IPPF).

-The revised Global Internal Audit Standards took effect on January 9, 2025.
-The revised standards replaced the International Standards for the Professional Practice of Internal Auditing.
+In 2024, The IIA approved a comprehensive revision titled the Global Internal Audit Standards, which took effect on January 9, 2025.
+The revised standards replaced the former International Standards for the Professional Practice of Internal Auditing.

-The 2024 Global Internal Audit Standards contain domains, principles, and standards.
-They are in effect in 2025.
-The five domains include an overview of internal auditing’s purpose, ethics, overall organizational governance, chief audit executive responsibilities, and audit performance.
-The 15 principles are broad statements within the last four domains.
-The 52 standards provide greater detail for the principles and include requirements, considerations for implementation, and examples of evidence of conformance.
+The Global Internal Audit Standards are organized into five domains,15 principles, and 52 standards.
+The five domains address the purpose of internal auditing, ethics and professionalism, overall organizational governance, managing the internal audit function and performing internal audit services.
+The standards include requirements, implementation considerations, and examples of evidence of evidence to demonstrate conformance.